Changelog

 Improved authenticated JS fetching

-This release fixes some bugs that will improve jxscout's completeness:
+This release fixes several bugs that will improve jxscout's completeness:

 July 20, 2025